'Occupational health' concerns the physical and mental wellbeing of employees in the workplace.

-- Have you ever suffered with stress associated with work?
+- Have you ever suffered from stress associated with work?

 - Are you currently receiving treatment for a mental health issue?

-- Have you previously suffered with mental illness or psychological problems?
+- Have you previously suffered from mental illness or psychological problems?

 - Do you find that you’re worrying all the time while you’re at work?